A System of Knowledge,

 Abstract sciences and symbolic systems

-An abstract science is a systematic study of a system of abstract objects; the question of the nature of abstract and concrete objects and their reality is considered in Metaphysics.
+An abstract science is a systematic study of a system of abstract objects; the question of the nature of abstract and concrete objects and their reality is considered in metaphysics.

 Metaphysics of symbolic systems

-Metaphysics of symbolic systems generally (meta-symbolic and metaphysical study of the expressive and demonstrative possibilities of symbolic systems); and in and for the following
+Metaphysics of symbolic systems (meta-symbolic and metaphysical study of the expressive and demonstrative possibilities of symbolic systems); and in and for the following

 Linguistics and study of language